kasp1/Dozer/README.md

 ## Command line arguments

-- `--gui` opens a native user interface window.
+- `--gui` opens a native user interface window by running the `dozerui` command.
+- `--gui <command|path>` opens a native user interface window with the specified command or path to binary.
-- `--webui` opens web user interface in a browser tab.
+- `--webui` starts an internal web server and opens the web user interface in a browser tab.
+- `--webui-port` defines the port for the internal web user interface server to start on, `8221` by default.
+- `--webui <url>` will open an external web user interface by the specified URL in a browser tab, won't start an internal web server.
-- `--no-api` disables the websockets API, no UI can connect and display the progress and outputs.
+- `--no-api` disables the Websockets API, no UI will be able to connect and display the progress and outputs.
 - `--api-port <number>` changes the port that the user interfaces should connect to, `8220` by default.
 - `--root <dir>` changes the starting working directory.
 Overrides the YAML `runtimeDirectory` option.
 Both `\` and `/` can be specified as path separators.